Death-thekidd/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Create a script that removes all letters c and C from input.
 ## 21-reverse
 Write a script that reverse its input.
+## 22-users_and_homes
+A script that displays all users and their home directories, sorted by users.